oracle/coherence-operator/docs/prometheusoperator.md

-# Monitoring Coherence Services via Grafana Dashboards
+# Monitor Coherence Services via Grafana Dashboards

 The Coherence Operator (the "operator") includes the Prometheus Operator as an optional subchart named, `prometheusoperator`.
 To configure the Prometheus Operator and monitor Coherence services via Grafana dashboards, follow the instructions: